miamarichka/todo-app-with-typescript/README.md

 # Todo List App

-This is a Todo List application built using React, Bulma, Sass, Vite, MockAPI.
+This is a Todo List application built using React, Bulma, Sass, Vite, MongoDB, Express, Node.js.
 It allows users to create, manage, and track their tasks.

 # Features
 1. Add Todo: Users can add new tasks to their list.